Ahzobeiri/Physionet-2023_python_example_explanation/README.md

     with open(header_file, 'r') as f:
         header = [l.strip() for l in f.readlines() if l.strip()]
 ```
-This function is designed to load data once the header_file's existence is confirmed, the code opens the header file and reads all the lines, strips any leading or trailing whitespace from  each line, and also excludes any empty line.
-The result is stored in the list and list `header`.
+This function is designed to load data from the header_file while its existence is confirmed.
+The code first opens the header file and reads all the lines, strips any leading or trailing whitespace from  each line, and also excludes any empty line.
+The result is then stored in the list named `header`.